jasongaylord/JasonGaylord.com/_posts/2018/2018-10-31-scoping-a-private-npm-registry.md

 @foo:always-auth=true
 ```

+{% include info-notice.html %}
-{% include info.html notice="If you do not scope that you are always authenticating, you will receive an error that 'This request requires auth credentials.
+**Tip:** If you do not scope that you are always authenticating, you will receive an error that 'This request requires auth credentials.
 Run `npm login` and repeat the request.'
-This is due to the login being globally set instead of set to the appropriate repository." }
+This is due to the login being globally set instead of set to the appropriate repository.
+{% include end-notice.html %}

 The .npmrc file in your user profile, may look like this: